cuplsensor/cuplcodec/docs/specification/features.rst

    The length of the circular buffer can be adjusted.
 This has to be done with a compiler parameter, because due to :need:`CODEC_FEAT_8`.

+.. feat:: MD5
+   :id: CODEC_FEAT_24
+   :status: complete
+   :links: CODEC_SPEC_14

+   Least significant 7 bytes from the hash of all samples in the buffer.
+If HMAC is enabled, this will be an MD5-HMAC hash.
+If not, it is MD5 only.

+.. feat:: LengthSamples
+   :id: CODEC_FEAT_25
+   :status: complete
+   :links: CODEC_SPEC_14

+   Number of valid samples in the circular buffer.
+This excludes samples used for padding.
+   Populated from :cpp:var:`lensmpls`.

+.. feat:: Elapsed
+   :id: CODEC_FEAT_26
+   :status: complete
+   :links: CODEC_SPEC_13

+   External to the codec will be a counter.
+This increases by 1 every minute after the previous sample was written to the circular buffer.
+It resets to 0 when a new sample is written.

+   The decoder uses it to determine to the nearest minute when samples were collected.
+Without it, the maximum resolution on the timestamp for each sample would be equal to the time interval, which can be up to 60 minutes.

+   The unencoded minutes elapsed field is 16-bits wide.
+This is the same width as the unencoded time interval in minutes field.

+   The minutes elapsed field occupies 4 bytes after base64 encoding, including one padding byte.
+By convention this is 0x61 or '='.

+   The encoder replaces the padding byte with :c:macro:`ENDSTOP_BYTE`.
+This marks the last byte of the end stop.

+   The first step performed by the decoder is to locate :c:macro:`ENDSTOP_BYTE`.
+After it is found, it can be replaced with an '=' before the minutes elapsed field is decoded from base64 into its original 16-bit value.

 Flags + TNF
 ~~~~~~~~~~~~